sarahgoodwin93/project2-colourchange-challenge/README.md

 ## How to Play

 The How to play page has the game instructions, as well as navigation buttons for the home and game pages.
 The theme of the boxes has been added to the page to keep design continuity, while added a different look to the logo and game grid.
-In the static box image you can see one of the boxes is a different shade of pink to the main {#e7014c} colour, which gives an insight into future levels of the game.
+In the static box image you can see one of the boxes is a different shade of pink to the main {#e7014c} colour, which gives an insight into the game.

 The instructions outline the rules of the game, how to play and what to watch out for.